eazydigital-io/eazyconnect-documents/section_template_v2/components/json.md

   "renderType": "label", // Required
-  "showOnStatus": ["draft", "submit"], // Can `Undefined` "showOnProductTypes": ["motor", "health"], // Can `Undefined` "className": "text-primary", // Can `Undefined` "buttons": [
+  "showOnStatus": ["draft", "submit"], // Can `Undefined` "showOnProductTypes": ["motor", "health"], // Can `Undefined` "className": "text-black", // Can `Undefined` "buttons": [
     // Ex: Button `download`
     {
-      "className": "btn-primary", // Can `Undefined`
+      "className": "btn-white", // Can `Undefined`
       "action": "download", // Download file by URL in the JSON data "url": "https://example.com/download", // May be you can use key in the JSON data to get the URL "fileName": "example.pdf" // May be you can use key in the JSON data to get the URL },
     // Ex: Button `internal_download`
     {
-      "className": "btn-primary", // Can `Undefined`
+      "className": "btn-white", // Can `Undefined`
       "action": "internal_download", // Download file by URL in the JSON data passed to the Core API "url": "${file.0.url}", // May be you can use key in the JSON data to get the URL "fileName": "${file.0.name}" // May be you can use key in the JSON data to get the URL },
     // Ex: Button `share`
     {
-      "className": "btn-primary", // Can `Undefined`
+      "className": "btn-white", // Can `Undefined`
       "action": "share", // Share button can copy URL to clipboard "shareUrl": "${file.0.url}", // May be you can use key in the JSON data to get the URL "shareMsg": "${file.0.name}" // May be you can use key in the JSON data to get the URL